 Chemicals that have leached into the groundwater can also cause problems.
 Benzene, which is a byproduct of factories, is a cancer-causing agent.
 There has been a link found between it and cancer in areas with groundwater contamination.

 The effects of groundwater contamination can be far-reaching and affect many areas of the population you might not think about.
 For example, the fishing industry, which relies on water, suffers when groundwater is contaminated.
 Runoff from polluted water sources can kill hundreds or thousands of fish.
-Other industries that rely on water can suffer as well because the water is no longer usable.
+Other industries that rely on the water can suffer as well because the water is no longer usable.

 Solutions for Groundwater Pollution